Social democracy: Criticism

 Some critics say social democracy abandoned socialism in the 1930s by endorsing Keynesian welfare capitalism.
 The democratic socialist political theorist Michael Harrington argued that social democracy historically supported Keynesianism as part of a "social democratic compromise" between capitalism and socialism.
 Although this compromise did not allow for the immediate creation of socialism, it created welfare states and "recognized noncapitalist, and even anticapitalist, principles of human need over and above the imperatives of profit".
 Social democrats in favour of the Third Way have been accused of endorsing capitalism, including anti-Third Way social democrats who have accused Third Way proponents such as Anthony Giddens of being anti-social democratic and anti-socialist in practice.
 Some critics and analysts argue that many prominent social democratic parties, (Note: "With the rise of neoliberalism, social democracy turned towards the right and increasingly adopted neoliberal policies.
 When Tony Blair became British Prime Minister in 1997, his neoliberal vision of social democracy influenced social democracy around the world.
 The consequence was that social democracy became in many respects indistinguishable from conservative parties, especially in respect to class politics.") such as the Labour Party in Britain and the Social Democratic Party of Germany, even while maintaining references to socialism and declaring themselves democratic socialist parties, have abandoned socialism in practice, whether unwillingly or not.

 Social democracy's reformism has been criticized by both the left and right, on the grounds that if reformist socialists were left to govern a capitalist economy, they would have to do so according to capitalist, not socialist, logic.
 For example, Joseph Schumpeter writes in Capitalism, Socialism and Democracy (1942): "Socialists had to govern in an essentially capitalist world... a social and economic system that would not function except on capitalist lines....
 If they were to run it, they would have to run it according to its own logic.
 They would have to 'administer' capitalism".
 Similarly, Irving Kristol argued: "Democratic socialism turns out to be an inherently unstable compound, a contradiction in terms.
 Every social democratic party, once in power, soon finds itself choosing, at one point after another, between the socialist society it aspires to and the liberal society that lathered it".
 Joseph Stalin was a vocal critic of reformist social democrats, later coining the term social fascism to describe social democracy in the 1930s because, in this period, it embraced a similar corporatist economic model to the model supported by fascism.
 This view was adopted by the Communist International, which argued that capitalist society had entered the Third Period in which a proletarian revolution was imminent but could be prevented by social democrats and other fascist forces.

+Willy Brandt (1913–1992).
+He was the first Social Democrat in West Germany to hold the office of chancellor.

+Olof Palme in 1968.
+The historic leader of Swedish and European social democracy.